jamielennox/requests-mock/doc/source/matching.rst

     .. >>> session.get('mock://www.tester.com/a/b').text
     .. 'resp'

-If you use regular expression matching then *requests-mock* can't do it's normal query string or path only matching, that will need to be part of the expression.
+If you use regular expression matching then *requests-mock* can't do its normal query string or path-only matching.
+That will need to be part of the expression.

 Request Headers